Updated July 2021

 - Type 2: Occurs at any age and attributed to by lifestyle and diet (an unhealthy diet composed of excessive fats and sugars)

 The International Diabetes Federation reports that 90% of all diabetes cases are type 2.
-This is both good news and bad news.
+Lifestyle has such a profound effect showing that the power to lower that number is up to us.

 Diabetes: The Purium Protocol